CexyNature/open-code-primer/CONTRIBUTING.md

 ## Roles and Mechanisms for contributing

 - Asking question (via GitHub Issues)
-- Report bugs, typos, incosistencies, etc
+- Report bugs, typos, inconsistencies, etc (via GitHub Issues)
-- Fix bugs and typos
+- Fix bugs and typos (via GitHub Issues)
-- Request new features or content
+- Request new features or suggest content (via GitHub Issues)
+- Create media for complementing content
+- Writing and editing content (via GitHub contributions such as Pull Request and Issues)
+- Translating content to other languages

 ## How this repository and book are updated

+The preferred method of contributing new content or amending existing content is via a GitHub Pull Request (PR).
+Every time a PR is accepted by the repository maintainers a GitHub workflow will run automatically performing three actions:

+1. Updating the code base including the new content
+2. Adding the author of the Pull Request to the list of contributors
+3. Publishing updated repository to the hosting server (currently GitHub pages)

+This automated process seeks to reduce the load on repository maintainers.
+Contributors can use the content of this book for preparing their contributions.

 ### Contributing to the code base